-The first-leg stalemate ended Salzburg's 10-game European winning run dating back to the start of this season's playoffs, but the home side started positively with both Sadio Mane and Kevin Kampl firing wide.
+The first-leg stalemate ended Salzburg's 10-game European winning run dating back to the start of this season's play-offs, but the home side started positively with both Sadio Mane and Kevin Kampl firing wide.

 And Basel's task became even tougher after eight minutes when Suchy was shown a straight red card after catching Alan late from behind.

-Roger Schmidt's side went about its task with added zest following Suchy's dismissal and Kampl should have ended a flowing move with a goal only to completely miss Mane's low cross with the net at his mercy.
+Roger Schmidt's side went about their task with added zest following Suchy's dismissal and Kampl should have ended a flowing move with a goal only to completely miss Mane's low cross with the net at his mercy.